juliogomez/devops/README.md

 You are now in!
 You will see that it automatically shows the repository you created in GoGS.
 Everything works!

 In order to interact with Drone from your workstation you will need to [install Drone CLI](http://docs.drone.io/cli-installation/), and then configure it.

-You can get your token from Drone web interface, clicking on the 3-line list icon on the top right.
+For our next step you will need the Drone token.
+You can get it from Drone's web interface, clicking on the icon placed at the bottom left part of the screen.

 ```shell
 export DRONE_SERVER=http://<Drone_DNS_entry>